LauraNolan/marti-services/taxii_service/README.md

 # OVERVIEW
 ---

-This TAXII service allows you to send and receive content automatically between a MARTI instance and a TAXII server (in our testing we used a simple Yeti server).
+This TAXII service allows you to send and to receive content automatically between a MARTI instance and a TAXII server(it is currently known to work with a simple [Yeti Server](#yeti-taxii-server))

 The current implementation of the taxii_services only allows connections to one taxii server.